SenseNet/sensenet/src/nuget/readme.txt

 To finalize the installation and get started with sensenet ECM platform, please follow these steps:

-1. Please copy the contents of the runtime section from your Web.config to the [web]\Tools\SnAdminRuntime.exe.config file.
-   (see comment at the end of SnAdminRuntime.exe.config)

-2. Change the Global.asax markup file's (not the cs file's) first line to contain a new parent type:
+1. Change the Global.asax markup file's (not the cs file's) first line to contain a new parent type:

    Inherits="SenseNet.Portal.Global"

-3. Change the Global.asax.cs codebehind (the c# class):
+2. Change the Global.asax.cs codebehind (the c# class):

    - the application class should inherit from SenseNet.Services.SenseNetGlobal
    - change the Application_Start method header and call the base method before all generated and custom method calls: